Enzodtz/neural-snake/README.md

 # neural-snake

-A AI project developed to play the snake game.
+An AI project developed to play the snake game.

 <h1>The game</h1>

 Snake Game is a popular game, and the objective of it, is to take the most apples as you can.

-The architeture of it is a simple 50x50 board (or any dimension) where you start with a small snake with size 3, and in a random place an apple will be generated.
+The architeture of it is a simple 50x50 board (or any dimension) where you start with a small snake with size 1, and in a random place an apple will be generated.
 Each apple you take will increase your snake lenght by one, and will generate other apple outside of your snake.
-If you take 247 apples, then the game ends.
+If you take 249 apples, then the game ends.

 <h1>The neural network</h1>

-The neural network is a 2 layer perceptron network, with:

-* 24 inputs
-* 1 hidden layer with 16 neurons
-* 3 outputs
+The neural network starts with 24 inputs, then we got more 12 hidden neurons, and a 3 neuron output.

 <h3>Input Layer</h3>